Make Alternatives: Top Competitors & When to Choose Them

 Custom

-Advanced security
+Advanced security and support

 Pros

-Most integrations (7,000+ apps)
+Most integrations (7,000+ app connectors)

-Extremely simple for beginners
+Extremely simple and intuitive for beginners

-Reliable and robust platform
+Reliable and well-established platform

 Cons

-Task-based pricing can scale poorly for high-volume workflows
+Task-based pricing scales poorly for high-volume workflows

 Self-hosted